neoclide/coc-tsserver/Readme.md

 * Rename imports on file rename.
 * Search for workspace symbols.

+Tsserver module is resolved from local workspace, if not found, bundled tsserver module would be used.

 ## Configuration options

 * `tsserver.enable` set to `false` to disable tsserver language server.